Apron

 • An apron is sometimes erroneously referred to as the tarmac, which basically means any paved surface, including the runway, landing strip, airstrip and taxiway.

-There are normally a large amount of aprons found at both commercial and private airports in London and around the world.
+There are normally various aprons found at both commercial and private airports around the world.
 Most large airports have their aprons divided into a number of sections so that two or more aircraft are not assigned to park in the same apron.
-This alleviates delays when flights are scheduled to take off or arrive around the same time.
-The same rule applies to private airports in London, such as London City Airport, where the apron is split into four sections.
+This rule applies, for example, to private airports in London, such as London City Airport, where the apron is split into four sections.

 Are you ready to book your best charter flight yet?